noamik/wildfly-jvm-monitor/README.md

 # Testing setup

-## Running scripts
+## Running scripts manually

+The following execution will return the data that would be send to zabbix to the console for review:

     ./monitor-jvm.sh /etc/zabbix/zabbix_agentd.conf true
     ./monitor-jvm-limits.sh /etc/zabbix/zabbix_agentd.conf true

 ## Running scripts through zabbix

+The following commands will generate data and send it to the zabbix trapper.

-    zabbix_get -s 64.30.129.5 -k jvm.processcontroller.running["/etc/zabbix/zabbix_agentd.conf"]
+    zabbix_get -s jvm.host.ip -k jvm.processcontroller.running["/etc/zabbix/zabbix_agentd.conf"]
     zabbix_get -s jvm.host.ip -k jvm.processcontroller.limittrapstarter["/etc/zabbix/zabbix_agentd.conf"]

-If the later doesn't yield any results despite not generating any error, set "DEBUG=true" in the head section of ´´´monitor-jvm.sh´´´ and monitor ´´´/tmp/jvm-monitor.log´´´
+If the later doesn't yield any results despite not generating any error, set ```DEBUG=true``` in the head section of [monitor-jvm.sh](monitor-jvm.sh) and monitor `/tmp/jvm-monitor.log`.

 # Disclaimer